ynux/snowflake_datavault/README.md

-# Create a Data Vault from Metadata & Mapping, with Synthetic Data
+# Create a Data Vault from Metadata & Mapping, with Synthetic or Sample Data

 The idea for this project is to take some minimal input to build sqlalchemy code against Snowflake that creates and loads a data vault.